June's Diary: Brienna DeVlugt

 Brienna DeVlugt, was born on November 26, 1993 originally from Trenton, New Jersey.

-A 1/6 daughter of former Reggae boy group POV, Lincoln 'Link' DeVlugt.
-She studied economics before dropping out with only three credits left to pursue her music career and try out for Chasing Destiny.
+A daughter of Lincoln 'Link' DeVlugt, former member of Reggae boy group POV, she studied economics before dropping out with only three credits left to pursue her music career and try out for Chasing Destiny.
 However, she did go back and receive her degree in 2017.
 DeVlugt has cited Destiny's Child, Danity Kane and Dream as her biggest musical influences.
 R&B singer starred on the BET doc-series Chasing Destiny and became a member chosen as part of Kelly Rowland's girl group June's Diary.

 Gabrielle Carreiro

 Gabrielle "Gabby" Carreiro was born on May 20, 1996 originally from Glendale, California.

 Carreiro was signed up for choir in seventh grade by her father and grew to love music from there.
 In 2015, she released a YouTube Acapella song entitled "Bitter," which (since the inception of June's Diary) showcases her sultry jazz-inspired alto due to her different musical background.
-She has cited (influenced by) artists such as The Talking Heads, The Badesses, Sarah Vaughan, and Michael Buble as some of her favorites.
+She has cited (influenced by) artists such as Talking Heads, The Badesses, Sarah Vaughan, and Michael Buble as some of her favorites.
 Carreiro starred on the BET doc-series Chasing Destiny and became one of the five finalists chosen to become part of Kelly Rowland's girl group June's Diary.